Above: Video by Catie Rafferty and Chris Johnstone, Sanctuary TV

 After our conversation and seed packing activity, we focused on burying our seedy time capsule.
 We reflected on how seeds and plants engage the soil, then worked together to dig a hole in the side yard of the soon-to-be environmental education center, looking for roots and artifacts as we dug.
 The determined team managed to dig down more than three feet into the rocky, rubble filled soil.
 We placed one of the ceramic vessels and seven glass vials in the bottom of the hole, and covered them with soil.
 We also mixed in a “mycobacterium vacce soil cannonball” made by artist Moira Williams and provided to us by Sanctuary intern Julia Cavicchi.

 In a final team effort, we moved a huge slab of slate onto the raw soil where we’d buried the seeds.
-Soon we’ll add a plaque announcing our intention to return and unbury the seeds in 2042, the year climate change will be fully upon us here in the North Eastern United States (thanks Andres Chang for the link).
-A marine-grade outdoor plaque was added to the slab to mark the spot of our sleeping seeds.
+Later we added a plaque announcing our intention to return and unbury the seeds in 2042, the year climate change will be fully upon us here in the North Eastern United States (thanks Andres Chang for the link).